 Stay up to date on legislative issues that impact all of us in California and around the country.

 Usually, the Vice President of Legislation will schedule regular monthly conference calls to keep local chapter Legislative Chairs informed.
-If a local chapter Legislative Chair doesn’t have the schedule for conference calls, he/she should call or Email CAHU’s Vice President of Legislation to obtain the calendar of events and activities for the year.
+If a local chapter Legislative Chair doesn’t have the schedule for conference calls, he/she should call or Email CAHIP’s Vice President of Legislation to obtain the calendar of events and activities for the year.

 There are many ways to get involved in our legislative advocacy program, and make no mistake about it - your active participation is critical and greatly appreciated.
-Monetary contributions to our state and national Political Action Committees, CAHU PAC and HUPAC are the lifeblood of our success and need not be spectacular to make a difference.
+Monetary contributions to our state and national Political Action Committees, CAHIP PAC and NABIP PAC are the lifeblood of our success and need not be spectacular to make a difference.
 We also need boots on the ground in your local communities, as well as your input and insights about issues that affect our clients and their families.
 Please see below and explore these are the many other ways you can help us make a difference on behalf of health care consumers.